nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 </script>
 </div>

-Currently 84.6% of New Yorkers live within walking distance to a park. <a href="https://www.nycgovparks.org/planning-and-building/planning/walk-to-a-park"> Resources are being directed to increasing the number of New Yorkers that live in walking distance to a park through the Walk to a Park Initiative.</a> Park access is hugely beneficial to everyone, but not everyone feels equally comfortable using this form of public space.
-People using parks shouldn’t have to fear harassment, though they often experience it based on their race or housing status.
+Currently 84.6% of New Yorkers live within walking distance to a park. <a href="https://www.nycgovparks.org/planning-and-building/planning/walk-to-a-park"> Resources are being directed to increasing the number of New Yorkers that live in walking distance to a park through the Walk to a Park Initiative.</a> Park access is hugely beneficial to everyone, but not everyone feels equally comfortable using this form of public space and many report harassment based on race or housing status.

 #### Feeling safe in public space helps people enjoy and use them.